cosanlab/nltools/docs/auto_examples/01_DataOperations/plot_neurovault_io.rst

 Entire collections from neurovault can be downloaded along with the accompanying image metadata.
 You just need to know the collection ID.
+Data will be downloaded to the path specified in the 'data_dir' flag or '~/nilearn_data' by default.
+These files can then be imported into nltools as a Brain_Data() instance.